sampsyo/home/_posts/2018-05-09-minisynth.md

     formula = interp(tree, lambda v: z3.BitVec(v, 8))

 Incredibly, we get to reuse our interpreter as a constraint generator by just swapping out the variable-lookup function.
-Every `+` becomes a plus-constraint-generator; every variable becomes a Z3 bit vector; etc.
+Every Python `+` becomes a plus-constraint-generator, etc.
 In general, we'd want to convince ourselves of the *adequacy* of our translation, but reusing our interpreter code makes this particularly easy to believe.
 This similarity between interpreters and synthesizers is a big deal: it's an insight that [Emina Torlak][emina]'s [Rosette][] exploits with great aplomb.